infinix flip

 I remember the first time this phone came out, and it was absurdly huge.
 It looked weird and it was like holding your passport to your ear whenever you are using it for phone calls.
 But I guess it caught on because people wanted bigger screens (especially here in Singapore where a lot of people have myopia!) and wanted to watch movies on the go.
 The stylus didn’t really catch on but the huge screen did.

-2. Avatar for Alvin Santos Alvin Santos says:
+2. Alvin Santos says:

 “…which tells us that the company is now facing changes as they slightly prioritize design now more than power.”